 The $3300 'S Line' package is only available on the Sport and adds a tough body kit and 20-inch alloy rims.

-Then there’s the 'Technik' package (only available on the Sport and SQ5) which adds a head-up display, Bang & Olufsen 19-speaker stereo and matrix LED headlights.
+Then there’s the 'Technik' package (only available on the Sport and SQ5).
+This technology pack adds some cool gadgets such as a head-up display, Bang & Olufsen 19-speaker stereo and matrix LED headlights.

-There are ten paint colours to choose from with Brilliant Black and Ibis White being no cost options, but you'll have to pay for such metallic hues as Azores Green, Manhattan Grey, Matador Red, and Navarra Blue.
+There are ten paint colours to choose from with Brilliant Black and Ibis White being no cost options, but you'll have to pay for such metallic hues as 'Azores Green', 'Manhattan Grey', 'Floret Silver', 'Matador Red', 'Java Brown', and 'Navarra Blue'.

 Apple CarPlay for your iPhone and Android Auto for Samsungs and the rest aren't offered on the Q5, which is a shame because these apps are excellent for maps and messaging.